xavierloeraflores/data-management/relational/relational-design-document.md

 ### Views

-There will be one additional sales view that will be created to mimic the original data spreadsheet structure.
+There will be one general sales view that will be created to mimic the original data spreadsheet structure.
 It will contain the following fields:
+sales:

 -   region
 -   country